 Another quality I appreciate about this product is that it has a smaller nozzle so you can restrict the flow of nitrogen entering your jar.

-The design is also minimalist with the only features you need on it are the on/off valve on top, the on/off valve on the bottom, and it’s also a lightweight unit, giving it an easy-to-carry feature.
+The design is also minimalist with the only features you need on it is the on/off valve on top, and the on/off valve on the bottom, and it’s also a lightweight unit, giving it an easy-to-carry feature.

 So, whether you want a nitro cold brew at home or crave for a nitro coffee while camping, it’s super easy to carry.